 - Keep your prenatal vitamins and any other medications you need in your purse in case you get separated from bags.

-- Program your obstetrician's number into your cell phone and make sure that your travel companion also has his or her number handy.
+- Program your obstetrician's number into your cell phone and make sure that your travel companion also has their number handy.

 - Get a phone number of a local doctor just in case.